andrewtpoe/blaze-css-rails/README.md

 As it is bundled, this gem includes the default settings in Blaze CSS.
 Customizing these settings is extremely simple though, just import a file containing your custom variables before importing 'blaze'.

 The settings available for you to over-ride can be found [here](https://github.com/BlazeCSS/Blaze/blob/master/scss/mixins/_settings.global.scss).

+Additionally, I've found it useful to extend or modify certain classes in my own applications.
+This can easily be done by importing your customizations after you import 'blaze'.